-Best Value Admission Bodies are not eligible for phasing in of contribution rises.
-Other employers may opt to phase in contribution rises by phasing in the rise in contributions over a period of three to seven years.
+Any contribution rate rises will be subject to the 'stabilisation mechanism' set out in Section 3.7.2.
+Transferee Admission Bodies are not eligible for phasing in of contribution rises.
+Other employers may opt to phase in contribution rises by phasing in the rise in contributions over a period of up to seven years.